Think Like a Mountain –

 Jack L. Carter, Professor Emeritus, Colorado College, will address several basic questions concerning the life and legacy of Aldo Leopold.
 As we examine the wilderness areas of the Southwest are we reaching the objectives Leopold anticipated for these lands?
 If Leopold could join us today would he be pleased with our conservation effort as a nation?
 Where have we been successful and where have we failed?

 Jack L. Carter is the author of Colorado Trees and Shrubs (illustrated by Marjorie Leggitt).
-He will sign his book at the
+He will sign his book at the event.

 Thursday, September 3, 2009